 In 1992, the NamibRand Nature Reserve was registered as a non-profit reserve and is financially self-sustaining through high quality–low impact tourism.
 A balance that allows for self-sustainable conservation.
 All lodges that operate inside the reserve have been limited to 20 beds each, in essence that is 1 bed for every 1000 hectares, making the human footprint in such a vast area, barely noticeable and of course adds to the remote and unique exclusivity to stay in such a place.

-Operating inside the NamibRand are Sossusvlei Desert Lodge, the Wolwedans Collection, the Family Hideout, Tok Tokkie Trails, Namib Sky Adventures (hot air ballooning) and the NRCF (NamibRand Conservation Fund, which is a non-profit organisation that focuses on environmental conservation and research.
-The two main beneficiaries of the NRCF are the NRAC (NamibRand Desert Research and Awareness Centre) and NaDEET (Namib Desert Environmental Education Trust, which is a non-profit organisation and educational centre empowering youths to make decisions for a sustainable future.
+Operating inside the NamibRand is Kwessi Dunes and the Wolwedans Collection, the Family Hideout, Tok Tokkie Trails, Namib Sky Adventures (hot air ballooning) and the NRCF (NamibRand Conservation Fund), which is a non-profit organisation that focuses on environmental conservation and research.
+The two main beneficiaries of the NRCF are the NRAC (NamibRand Desert Research and Awareness Centre) and NaDEET (Namib Desert Environmental Education Trust), which is a non-profit organisation and educational centre empowering youth to make decisions for a sustainable future.

 The NamibRand Reserve is also an International Dark Sky Reserve that focuses on the preservation of the star-filled night skies.
 With limited light pollution over a vast area, it has one of the darkest night skies in the world.
 You won’t find a brighter night sky than this in Namibia.
 It really is something to experience and just another highlight that makes this amazing area so special.